 It shall be the duty of investment officer to place before the Commissioners Court any significant changes to current investment methods and procedures prior to their implementation.
-On an annual basis, the investment policy will be revised and formally presented to the Commissioners Court for familiarization, approval and to advise the court of any changes in the investment process.
+On an annual basis, the investment policy will be reviewed, revised as needed and formally presented to the Commissioners Court for familiarization, approval and to advise the court of any changes in the investment process.